2023 NBA Mock Draft 10.0: Latest intel, predictions and analysis on all 58 picks

 Ht./Wt.: 6-2, 196 pounds | G League Ignite

 Many believe Brandon Miller is the better fit here for the Hornets, but with what Henderson projects as an NBA player, it's hard to pass up on him at No. 2.
-It seems the front office still hasn't decided yet, bringing both players back in for a workout.
+It seems the front office still hasn't decided, bringing both players back in for a workout during draft week.

 However, Henderson already has a leg up on almost all the players in this draft class.
 The 6-2 guard has been playing against NBA talent with NBA rules and spacing the past two seasons in the G League.
 Henderson has shown how he can play alongside different guards in the backcourt and although his outside shooting still needs some work, the Hornets should be encouraged by the pre-draft work he's put in with one of the best shooters to ever play the game, Steph Curry.